JingYuan0926/tt/README.md

 - **Generates bias-analysis reports** on each article, flagging potential slants and offering reading guidance
 - **Highlights “the bigger picture”** to prevent misinterpretation by using AI
 - **Implements KYC verification** to ensure user accountability and constructive engagement
 - **Encrypts user data** using elliptic curve cryptography for secure storage in the database
+- **Leverages OpenAI** to fetch and suggest related news and context, helping users explore more about the topic

 ## Getting Started 🚀